Agente Inmobiliario Colegiado API

 The main danger is confusing a legal possibility with commercial value.
 A buyer may hear “perhaps an extension can be requested” and respond with a discount, not a premium.
 For that route to have value, it needs documents, technical arguments and very specific advice.

 You also need to accept that the judicial and administrative environment moves in layers.
 The Constitutional Court upheld the Catalan framework against the constitutional challenge.
-The Supreme Court, according to RTVE, annulled the state single register but kept other digital obligations.
-The Supreme Court has also accepted, in the homeowners’ association context, that communities may prohibit tourist activity by reinforced majority.
+The Supreme Court, in BOE-A-2026-13893, partially annulled articles of the state register created by Royal Decree 1312/2024.
 None of this gives an automatic answer for your apartment.
 It does show that waiting means living with several sources of uncertainty at once.

 This option fits best when: